mkroflin/discord-bot/README.md

 filters and parameters.

 ## TODO
-- Portability
-  - use .env variables instead of importing constants.py
 - Add queries on boons
 - Run the bot on a remote server
   - Add docker files